arbor-sim/arbor/doc/dev/matrix_solver.rst

 points.
 Thus, an interior CV couples to only its neighbours (and itself).
 However, at branch points, we need to factor in the branch's parents, which couple blocks via entries outside the tri-diagonal structure.
-To ensure un-problematic data dependencies for use of a substitution algorithm, ie each row depends only on those of larger indices, we enumerate CVs in breadth-first ordering.
+To ensure un-problematic data dependencies for the use of a substitution algorithm, i.e., each row depends only on those of larger indices, we enumerate CVs in breadth-first ordering.
 This particular form of matrix is called a *Hines matrix*.